songweizhi/BioSAK/BioSAK_tutorial/Demo_functional_annotation/README.md

 ### Output files (take COG as an example)

-1. Annotation result for each query gene
+1. Annotation result for each query gene.

     | Query | ID | Category | Description |
     |:---:|:---:|:---:|---|